 - Tolling gantries on each new ramp

-The upgrade includes changes to the surrounding road network including an afternoon peak (Monday to Friday 4-7pm) clearway on Belmore Road between Hannans Road and Josephine Street in the southbound direction to improve local traffic flow and reduce congestion.
+The upgrade included changes to the surrounding road network including an afternoon peak (Monday to Friday 4-7pm) clearway on Belmore Road between Hannans Road and Josephine Street in the southbound direction to improve local traffic flow and reduce congestion.

-A Review of Environmental Factors (REF) has been published to identify the project’s potential environmental impacts.
+A Review of Environmental Factors (REF) was published to identify the project’s potential environmental impacts.
 The assessment was carried out in consultation with a range of key stakeholders including City of Canterbury Bankstown Council and Interlink Roads, and technical specialists.
 The REF addressed potential environmental impacts including noise, heritage, biodiversity and amenity as well as impacts during construction.
 The report also outlines measures to reduce and manage the potential impacts.

 Belmore Road ramps map

 November 2017 community update

 April 2018 addendum review of environmental factors

 Belmore Road ramps

 Review of Environmental Factors submissions report

 November 2017 Review of Environmental Factors (REF) report